nperez0111/toSVG/README.md

 Installation
 -------------

-1. You have to have ImageMagick installed.
+1. You could have ImageMagick installed but I have already added convert.exe in the project folder.
 	* (This converts many image formats into bmp)
 2. You must to have Potrace installed.
 	* (This converts the image from bmp to svg)